hydro-project/hydroflow/book/example_8_chat_server.md

 is supplied.
 We then have the hydroflow code starting with a standard pattern of a `merge`d `outbound_chan`, and a `demux`ed `inbound_chan`.
 The client handles only two inbound `Message` types: `Message::ConnectResponse` and `Message::ChatMsg`.

+Paste the following to the bottom of `src/client.rs`:
 ```rust,ignore
 pub(crate) async fn run_client(outbound: UdpSink, inbound: UdpStream, opts: Opts) {
     // server_addr is required for client